buraksekili/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/service-discovery/service-discovery.md

 ## Service Discovery: Dashboard

-The Service Discovery settings are located in the Core tab from the the API Designer.
+The Service Discovery settings are located in the Core tab from  API Designer.

 ![Service discovery](/docs/img/2.10/service_discovery_settings.png)